Introduction To Depression And Why You Might Not Desire To Have Your Usual Routine

 If you feel like "I do not want to do anything with my life," or "I do not want to do anything anymore," - the first thing you need to ask yourself is why.
 Do you feel like you don't want to do anything because of the recent upheaval in your life?
 Or have you been feeling this way for some time, and you're wondering if the feeling could be an indicator of a deeper issue.

 depression that make you feel like you don't want to do anything anymore and other factors (related to motivation) that may have a serious impact on your mental health.
 We help you answer the question of "Why don't I want to do anything" and provide you with real-life solutions that help you figure out what to do when you don't want to do anything.

 Depression And Lack Of Energy - The Connection Between Physical And Mental Health

 When you get to the point where you feel "I do not want to do anything with my life," and you feel hopeless about your future, this could be a sign of depression.
-With over 15 million adults in the US suffering from depression nationwide, it is safe to say you're not alone.
+With over 15 million adults in the US experiencing depression at some point in their life, it is safe to say you're not alone.

-So what's driving this high number of depressed adults that are all looking for the answer to the question "Why do I want to do anything"?
-It is that everyday life has become too stressful for us all at once - or is it due to an increase in
+So what's driving this high number of adults that experience depression?
+Is it that everyday life has become too stressful for us all at once, or is it due to an increase in